drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 Fresnel lens and filtering tube channel and between the filtering tube channel and the top glass layer of the PV module, given by Eqs.
-(24) and (25), respectively; and $\ R_{cov,Tc,mnf}$ is the convective thermal resistance between filtering channel and nanofluid, given by Eq.
+(24) and (25), respectively; and $\ R_{cov,Tc,mnf}$ is the convective thermal resistance between the filtering channel and nanofluid, given by Eq.
 (27).

 $R_{ra,F,Tc\ } = \varepsilon_{F}\sigma\left( T_{F}^{2} + T_{\text{Tc}}^{2} \right)\left( T_{\text{Tc}} + T_{F} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (24$)

 $$R_{ra,Tc,g} = \varepsilon_{\text{Tc}}\sigma\left( T_{\text{Tc}}^{2} + T_{g}^{2} \right)\left( T_{\text{Tc}} + T_{g} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (25)$$

-The emissivity of the glass used in the study is 0.95 and $R_{cov,Tc}$ the convective thermal resistance between the filtering channel and the nanofluid is determined by:
+The emissivity of the glass used in the study is 0.95 and $R_{cov,Tc}$, the convective thermal resistance between the filtering channel and the nanofluid is determined by: